|Home | Contact Us | Site Map | Shopping Cart|

 Wildlife Classroom to the World

-Over the past seven years PAWS has developed a master plan to incorporate service learning and environmental conservation into its current captive wildlife sanctuary.
-The first phase of the master plan, The Visitor’s Center, will include an art gallery, gift shop, and “Wildlife Classroom to the World” education building.
+The first phase of ARK 2000's master plan includes a Visitor’s Center that we hope one day will include an art gallery, gift shop, and a “Wildlife Classroom to the World” education building.
 At the visitor’s center guests will learn about the important captive wildlife and environmental conservation issues that are an important adjunct to the sanctuary project and PAWS mission and vision for the future.

 The architecture at the Visitor’s Center is designed and organized to blend with the surrounding farms, homesteads and small towns.
 Buildings will be constructed of logs, tin siding and local building materials simulating the scale and form of the gold rush era and the architecture of the old towns.
 Three buildings replicating a small settlement will be the focal point of the Visitor’s Center.